-Learn about Sharing Nature India, and about Sharing Nature Worldwide – their work and influence across the world.
+Learn about Sharing Nature India, and our parent organisation, Sharing Nature Worldwide (U.S), their work and influence across the world.

 Each of us can deeply enrich our lives by starting a close relationship with Nature.
 We can start today by engaging in meaningful, absorbing, and joyous experiences in Nature.

 About Sharing Nature India

 Sharing Nature India is created on the premise that Nature is alive.
 That all of it is a single consciousness.
 We are one with Nature.
 The separation we feel is the fundamental reason for the ecological and social conditions of our planet.
 Yet, if we nurture a close relationship with Nature we can overcome the illusion of separation and experience the unity and infinity of Nature.

 A seemingly insignificant act of connecting with Nature and communing with it not just heals ourselves, since we are one – it affects all humanity, all Nature.
 Once we master this connection doorways open to unimagined possibilities for mankind.

 Consciousness is the seed from which all existence germinates.
 Thus, when we approach Nature with high consciousness – positive feelings of respect, anticipation, even reverence – merging our focus with the beauty of Nature and the wisdom that lies within, we are rewarded with greater natural beauty and awareness of the complex intelligence that governs ecosystems and much more.
 Likewise, when we approach Nature with low consciousness – negative feelings of greed, fear, alarm and regret, we create conditions in which more of it exists.
 By this understanding we can arrive at a new and unique conservation ethic: true ecological conservation lies in high consciousness experiences in Nature.